 Make Pine Cone Decorations

-Collect pine cones, dry them out and then decorate with either glue & glitter, white paint with glitter mixed in or spray paints.
+Collect pine cones, dry them out and then decorate with either glue and glitter, white paint with glitter mixed in or spray paints.
 You could try these simple pine cone crafts or use them as part of your table decorations.

 Make a Mantelpiece Christmas Advent Decoration

 You will need 4 white or red church style candles, candle holders, then assorted holly or other greenery, ivy leaves are nice too, set up the 4 candles along the mantelpiece and wrap the greenery around the candles.
 Decorate with bits of tinsel or glitter to make them sparkle.
 Light a new candle on the 4 Sundays before Christmas.

 Make Edible Christmas presents

-From chocolate treats and cookies to sauces, here are some fun food gifts to try.
-Of course you’ll need to make a few batches to practice and test before you do the real ones!
+From chocolate treats and cookies to sauces, here are some fun homemade food gifts to try.
+Of course you’ll need to make a few batches to practice and test before you do the real ones…!

 Make Santa Ornaments

-This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollipop sticks, red, white and flesh coloured paint, cardboard, glue and some string), but the result is fab.
+This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollipop sticks, paint, cardboard, glue and some string), but the result is fab.